 Boiler Upgrade Scheme (BUS)

-The Boiler Upgrade Scheme (BUS) provides grants to help households replace existing fossil fuel heating systems with more efficient, low carbon heating systems including air source heat pumps, ground source heat pumps and, in limited circumstances, biomass boilers.
-Households can get £5000 off the cost of air source heat pumps or biomass boilers. £6000 is available towards ground source heat pumps.
-The scheme runs from 2022 to 2025.
+The Boiler Upgrade Scheme (BUS) provides grants to help households replace existing fossil fuel heating systems with more efficient, low carbon heating systems.
+Households can get £7500 off the cost of air or ground source heat pumps or £5000 off the cost of a biomass boiler.
+The scheme runs until 2025.

 How the scheme works